atdames09/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ****

-**9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+## 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+> [!NOTE]

-*We assume that only members can earn points and they start earning once they joined.
-We also assume that any purchases made on a customers join date were made after they became a member.*
+We assume that only members can earn points and they start earning once they joined.
+We also assume that any purchases made on a customers join date were made after they became a member.
 #### Steps:
 - To begin we join `dannys_diner.menu` for our price value and `dannys_diner.members` so that we only have orders of members after they joined.
 - To find the amount of points each ordered item is worth we need to take: